dhruvil1808/dhruvil1808/README.md

 <!--Here are some ideas to get you started:-->

-- 🔭 I’m currently working in the Elecrtical Department of Team Uttejit in VIT - Vellore
+- 🔭 I’m currently working in the Elecrtical Department of Team Uttejit at VIT - Vellore
 - 🌱 I’m currently learning NodeJS for backend development, Python(for Data Analytics and Visualisation)
 - 📫 How to reach me: https://www.linkedin.com/in/dhruvil-patel-7196021b4
 - 😄 Pronouns: He/Him